 Larger Pumps Need Exhaust Fan

-In the case with larger pump(s) that can produce much more heat, we suggest accompanying a louver(s) with an exhaust fan on the opposite end of the enclosure.
+In the case with larger pump(s) that can produce much more heat, we suggest accompanying a louver(s) with an exhaust fan accompanied with a thermostat on the opposite end of the enclosure.

 Keep in mind that the exhaust fans utilize an electric motor to turn the fan blades, so you will want to consider a power source before installing.